prime ministers of india

 Narendra Modi

-• Foreign Policies: Modi introduced the Act East Policy, aiming to strengthen ties with Southeast Asian nations, and the Neighborhood First Policy, which focused on improving relations with India’s immediate neighbors.
+• Foreign Policies: Modi introduced the Act East Policy, aiming to strengthen ties with Southeast Asian nations, and the Neighborhood First Policy, which focused on improving relations with India’s immediate neighbours.
 He has also increased India’s presence on global platforms like the G20 and BRICS.

 • Achievements: Modi enhanced India’s global partnerships, particularly with the US, Japan, and Australia.
 He successfully hosted the G20 Summit in New Delhi, putting India in the global spotlight.